 Is Tea Good for Testosterone?

-No, most types of tea are not good for testosterone.
+Most types of tea aren't good for testosterone.
 Both green and black tea may contain chemicals that inhibit testosterone release.
-And peppermint tea has also been proven through trials to lower T-count .
+And peppermint tea has also been proven through trials to lower T-count.

 Try buying the above herbs in your local health food store and adding them to meals and smoothies.
 Or, if you want an even easier option, simply check the labels of supplements to start making a difference.